 Call (305) 928-1669, if you are in Miami, 954-737-3004 if your case is out of Broward County, now and schedule your free case consultation.

 For a first BUI conviction, the individual may face the following criminal penalties:

-- A fine of not less than $1,000 or more than $2,000
+- A fine between $1,000 and $2,000

 The criminal penalties for a third BUI depend on the time since the last BUI conviction.
-A third BUI within 10 years of a previous BUI conviction is considered a third-degree felony.
-A third-degree felony is punishable by up to 5 years imprisonment and/or a fine of no more than $5,000.
+A third BUI within 10 years of a previous conviction is considered a third-degree felony.
+A third-degree felony is punishable by up to five years imprisonment and/or a fine of no more than $5,000.

 An individual convicted of BUI more than 10 years after the previous offense faces the following criminal penalties:

-- A fine not less than $2,000 or more than $5,000
+- A fine between $2,000 and $5,000

 An individual convicted for a fourth or subsequent BUI commits a felony of the third- degree regardless of when any prior conviction for BUI occurred.

 The aforementioned criminal penalties govern BUI charges when there was no property damage, serious injury to another person, or death of another.
 Florida law imposes stiffer criminal penalties when property damage occurs.

 Any person who operates a vessel under the influence of drugs or alcohol and causes or contributes to causing property damage commits a first-degree misdemeanor.
 A first-degree misdemeanor is punishable by punishable by imprisonment of up to one year and a fine of up to $1,000.